 The costs identified in the California Maritime Academy report do not reflect the entire financial impact of performing these modifications.
 With only a few tugs in our regional fleets, losing a single vessel has significant economic impact either in lost revenue or in the cost of sourcing a temporary replacement tug.
-While each situation is unique a conservative cost would run well above \$5,000 per day.
-With a conversion from Tier 2 to Tier 4 engines taking upwards of 2 months the cost the company will endure will be 100's of thousands not captured in the CMA report.
-To minimize the downtime, our engineering teams will generally begin the process years in advance, with work timed to ensure the modifications can be completed during one of the vessel's scheduled yard or other planned maintenance periods.
+While each situation is unique, a conservative cost would run well above \$5,000 per day.
+With a ALWAYS SAFE.
+ALWAYS READY.

+conversion from Tier 2 to Tier 4 engines taking upwards of 2 months, the cost to the company will be 100's of thousands more than those captured in the CMA report.
+To minimize the downtime our engineering teams will generally begin the process years in advance, with work timed to ensure the modifications can be completed during one of the vessel's scheduled yard or other planned maintenance periods.